raphink/puppet-policy/README.md

 This module is provided by [Camptocamp](http://www.camptocamp.com/)

+## Requirements

+This module requires the following Ruby libraries:

+* `rspec`;
+* `rspec-puppet` for catalog tests;
+* `serverspec` for functional tests.

-## Using spec terminii
+## Using catalog spec termini

-This module provides new Puppet terminii which allow to evaluate rspec tests on the actual compiled catalog.
+This module provides new Puppet termini which allow to evaluate rspec tests on the actual compiled catalog.

-In order to install these terminii:
+In order to install these termini:

 * Run Puppet with `pluginsync` on to copy the indirectors;
-* Set your `$confdir/routes.yaml` to use the terminii, for example:
+* Set your `$confdir/routes.yaml` to use the termini, for example:

         agent:
           catalog: